 Jesus began speaking in parables because the people’s hearts were filled with their own beliefs.
 Therefore, they could hear Him, but could not understand.
-Jesus discovered that there was no point in trying to speak plainly to them, so by using a parable based on truth, it forced them to think about it or they would remain perplexed.
+Jesus discovered that there was no point in trying to speak plainly to them, so by using a parable based on truth, either they would think about it or they would remain perplexed.
 In hearing, they would not hear and in seeing, they would not see.

 These parables are not from the Bible, but they are based on actual events.
 Go ahead and tease your brain and see if you can figure out these true story parables.
 In some, hints are included.full course